- ANNUAL FUND

 Whether you give $4, $14, or $44 your contributions add up monthly and go to work immediately.
 For the cost of a monthly streaming subscription, your support can help a 4-H’er experience summer camp or participate in project achievement.

-Commemorate your time in 4-H by participating in the Georgia 4-H Senior Wall Challenge.
-With your $40 donation to the Georgia 4-H Foundation, your name will be placed on the Class of 2022 Senior Wall plaque located in the Senior Pavilion at Rock Eagle 4-H Center.
-In addition to having your name placed on the Class of 2022 Senior Wall plaque, your name will also be in the Georgia 4-H Annual Report (Georgia 4-H Cloverleaf).
+Commemorate your time in 4-H by joining the Georgia 4-H Senior Wall.
+With your $40 donation to the Georgia 4-H Foundation, your name will be placed on the Class of 2024 Senior Wall plaque located in the EMC Senior Pavilion at Rock Eagle 4-H Center.
+In addition to having your name placed on the Class of 2024 Senior wall plaque, your name will also be listed in the Georgia 4-H Annual Report (Georgia 4-H Cloverleaf).

-Please contact Libby Shepherd at email@example.com with any questions.
+Please contact Tracy Williams at firstname.lastname@example.org with any questions.

 The Georgia 4-H Legacy Plaza Campaign is an effort aimed to provide alumni and friends a visible way to give to Georgia 4-H. These bricks are an ideal way to commemorate a loved one, special occasion, or someone who has made a difference in your life.
 You can also join family and friends to create an enduring tribute to a leader or shared experience.
 The pavers are a beautiful entrance to the Legacy Plaza in front of the Georgia EMC Building and Senior Pavilion at Rock Eagle 4-H Center.
 Funds raised through the Georgia 4-H Legacy Plaza Brick Campaign will support Georgia 4-H Project Achievement.